Thanapob Leeratanakachorn: Personal life and education

 Thanapob was born on 14 February 1994, and is the youngest child of three in a Thai Chinese family.
 His Chinese surname is Lee(李).
-He is the son of Chatchawan and Areeya Leeratanakajorn and has two brothers.
-He studied at Adventist Ekamai School, and graduated at Kasetsart University, with Bachelor of Science degree in Packaging Technology under Department of Packaging and Materials Technology, Faculty of Agro-Industry.
+He is the son of Chatchawan and Areeya Leeratanakachorn and has two brothers.
+He studied at Adventist Ekamai School and graduated at Kasetsart University, with Bachelor of Science degree in Packaging Technology under Department of Packaging and Materials Technology, Faculty of Agro-Industry.

-He is in a long-term relationship with Thai flight attendant Khaenapha Larpveroj (Meen).

 Career

 Thanapob started his career by performing in music videos like "It's Time to Listen" by Da-Endorphine.
 His debut as a television actor was in the Club Friday: The Series episode "Once in Memory."
 (2012).
 In 2013, Thanapob joined Nadao Bangkok and was cast in the popular Thai TV show, Hormones: The Series directed by Songyos Sugmakanan, playing the role of Phai.
 His role in Hormones became his first notable role and gained him the popularity.

 His film debut came with the mystery thriller film The Swimmers (2014) with Hormones cast members, Supassara Thanachat and Chutavuth Pattarakampol.
 He received the Silver Doll Award for Outstanding Male Rising Star at the 30th Surasawadee Royal Award for playing the role of Tan.
 He was cast for several series and films afterwards such as Club Friday: The Series (Season 5) (2014), Club Friday The Series Season 5: Secret of Classroom 6/3 (2015), Love o-net (2015), and Stupid Cupid The Series (2015).
 He appeared for his third film May Who?
 (2015) and played a main role with Sutatta Udomsilp and Thiti Mahayotaruk.
 He was nominated for the Best Supporting Actor Award at the 25th Suphannahong National Film Awards for playing the role of Fame.

 From 2016 to 2017, Thanapob starred in several television series such as I See You, O-Negative, and The Cupid's Series: Kamathep Parbman.
 He also took on the role of Gym, an autistic badminton athlete in the Project S: The Series – Side by Side (2017).
 He received overall positive acclaim for his performance and won him the Best Actor Award at the 9th Nataraj Awards in 2018.